tskit-dev/tutorials/what_is.md

 The trees tell us that, for example, the final mutation (at position 980) is inherited by genomes $\mathrm{a}$ to $\mathrm{i}$.
 These genomes must have a *G* at that position, compared to the original value of *C*.
-In other words, the combination of ancestry-plus-mutations fully defines the genetic sequence at those positions.
-Here's the resulting pattern of variation at all 11 variable sites.
+In other words, once we know the ancestry, placing a relatively small number of mutations is enough to explain all the observed genetic variation.
+Here's the result at all 11 variable sites in our example:

 ```{code-cell}
 :"tags": ["hide-input"]